Lucas5990/kpmg-qa-assessment/README.md

 # kpmg-qa-assessment

-QA Assesment Test for a QA role at KPMG
+Assesment Test for a QA role at KPMG

 ## :heavy_check_mark: Requisitos Cumpridos